SportsInfoSolutions/AnalyticsChallenge2020/README.md

 To familiarize yourself with the data that you will be working with, check out this [article](https://sportsinfosolutionsblog.com/2020/06/24/a-quick-introduction-to-our-analytics-challenge-data-set/).

+To download the data: navigate to the Data folder, clock on AnalyticsChallenge2020Data.csv, simultaneously press ALT + Left Click on 'View Raw' or click 'Download'.

 ## Sports Info Solutions Football Analytics Challenge Rules

 ### Collaborating is allowed, one submission per participant or team